 The "Freedom" rose embodies elegance and grace in keeping with the high standards of excellence exhibited in the Derby.
 The roses are framed with an attractive hand-made border of boxwood, camellia and coffee leaves.
 To complete the design, custom-made ribbons are tied to fronds at each end and to the crown of roses at the center.
 A special rose is placed in the center to symbolize the struggle and heart needed to reach the Winner's Circle.

-Along with the Derby Garland, Kroger is honored to create the Oaks Garland for the 25th consecutive year.
-This event is open to the public and will also take place at the Shelbyville Road Kroger from 6 p.m. until 10 p.m. on Thursday, May 5th.
+Along with the Derby Garland, Kroger is honored to create the Oaks Garland for the 24th consecutive year.

 The Oaks Garland has a slightly feminine look; with more than 140 white Star Fighter Lilies.
 Each blossom is hand tied into its own water vial.
 "The Lilies for the Fillies" is 20 inches wide, 116 inches long and weighs approximately 20 pounds upon completion.
 The Garland is trimmed in a border of Oak Ivy leaves symbolic of this prestigious event.